vklachkov/blackgpib/README.md

 BlackGPiB can emulate disks for reading and writing at all standard addresses: 4, 5, 6, 12, and 13.
 Disks at non-standard addresses are not supported (for now).

 Other requests, except reading and writing, are not supported.
 You cannot format or initialize the virtual disk.
-Because of this, there may be problems when loading MS-DOS 2.0.
 Issues: https://github.com/vklachkov/blackgpib/issues/1 and https://github.com/vklachkov/blackgpib/issues/2.

 ### Printer and Plotter